Code-Institute-Submissions/marine_debris/README.md

 [Code Institute](https://codeinstitute.net) - the course I'm taking

 [Kaggle](https://www.kaggle.com/) - is an online community of data scientists and machine learners, owned by Google, Inc. Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
+Kaggle is the place where I found the data I used for this project.